amicloud/SealSlicer/README.md

 - **Planned Functionality:**
   - Visualize G-code and slice images within the application for better inspection and verification before printing.

+### 🖧 Network Printing

+- **Status:** Not started.
+- **Planned Functionality:**
+  - Send files for printing directly to printers over the network.
+  - I think this should be possible with the current Chitubox firmwares?

 ---

 ## 📊 Test Coverage

-Ensuring robust and reliable functionality through comprehensive testing.
+Trying to ensure robust and reliable functionality through comprehensive testing.
 Currently focusing on components not involving OpenGL.

 - **Total Coverage:** **22.29%** (263/1180 lines covered)